 The bun is a piggy bun with a crispy outer layer and an airy interior.
-The bun is often toasted slightly and buttered to pair with the perfect bone-in pork chop.
+The bun is often toasted slightly and buttered to pair with bone-in pork chops.
 Some variants use a deep-fried marinated pork chop for this dish.

 Parisien is a delightful idea for a picnic morning meal.
 This is a typical meal choice of French workers when they enjoy their lunch at the cafes.